grapicapp/web-plugin-figma/README.md

 To start:

 - Install dependecies with `yarn`
-- Develop the app locally with `yarn start` or build once with `yarn build`
+- Develop the app locally with `yarn start`
 - In the Figma desktop app, open a Figjam file and browse the menu, Widgets -> Development -> Import widget from manifest... and choose the `manifest.json` file in this folder

 To release: